WalletConnect/walletconnect-docs/docs/web3modal/configuration.md

 ## Wagmi Options

-In addition to modal configuration options above, all standard wagmi configuration properties for chains, connectors and providers are also supported.
+If you are also using wagmi, all standard wagmi configuration properties for chains, connectors and providers are also supported.
 We do however require `WalletConnectConnector` to always be present.
 Make sure to check out their [documentation](https://wagmi.sh/) for more info.